All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can GHK-Cu rebuild cartilage?

 GHK-Cu stimulates chondrocyte activity and promotes the production of cartilage matrix components.
-Whether this translates to measurable cartilage regeneration in humans has not been confirmed in clinical trials.
+Whether this translates to measurable cartilage regeneration in humans hasn't been confirmed in clinical trials.
 It may support cartilage maintenance and slow further degradation.

 Where should I inject GHK-Cu for joint pain?

 GHK-Cu is administered via subcutaneous injection, not directly into the joint.
 Common injection sites include the abdomen, thigh, and upper arm.
-GHK-Cu works systemically, so the injection site does not need to be near the affected joint.
+GHK-Cu works systemically, so the injection site doesn't need to be near the affected joint.
 See our GHK-Cu how to inject guide for technique details.

 Ready to Learn More?